-Links are still important for SEO but not all link types are equal.
+Links are important for SEO, but not all link types are equal.
 ‘No follow’ links do not directly impact your SEO.
 In this post, you’ll learn everything you need about ‘no follow’ links and their difference from ‘follow’ links.

-A normal user will not understand that they link is a no follow link.
+A normal user will not understand that the link is a nofollow link.
 Links still work, but search engines will not crawl them during the crawling and indexing process.

 Here is an example of a nofollow link: